zbc163001/corda/docs/source/cordapp-custom-serializers.rst

 .. contents::

-To be serializable by Corda Java classes must be compiled with the -parameter switch to enable matching of it's properties to constructor parameters.
-This is important because Corda's internal AMQP serialization scheme will only constuct objects using their constructors.
-However, when recompilation isn't possible, or classes are built in such a way that they cannot be easily modified for simple serailization, CorDapps can provide custom proxy serializers that Corda can use to move from types it cannot serializer to an interim representation that it can with the transformation to and from this proxy object being handled by the supplied serializer.
+To be serializable by Corda Java classes must be compiled with the -parameters switch to enable matching of it's properties to constructor parameters.
+This is important because Corda's internal AMQP serialization scheme will only construct objects using their constructors.
+However, when recompilation isn't possible, or classes are built in such a way that they cannot be easily modified for simple serailization, CorDapps can provide custom proxy serializers that Corda can use to move from types it cannot serialize to an interim representation that it can with the transformation to and from this proxy object being handled by the supplied serializer.

 Serializer Location